 Important previous cases in the Court of Appeal include QD (Iraq) (Art 15 QD); F Mongolia (judicial review ouster); JM Liberia (human rights justiciability); Nadarajah 3 (legitimate expectation); Rashid (change in policy); D v Home Office (false imprisonment); Nadarajah 2 (transparency of policy); and E and R (error of fact).

 Raza is the co-author with Nicholas Blake QC (now Blake J) of Immigration, Asylum and Human Rights (OUP, 2003); second edition pending.
 Raza has given lectures on refugee and human rights law at the University of Oxford, LSE, UCL and Georgetown University Washington DC.
 He is a member of the Advisory Board of the Refugee Studies Centre, University of Oxford.

-Raza is regulated by the Bar Standards Board and accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Raza is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.